-Ranking of local results on Google
+Improve your local ranking on Google

-Prominence describes how well-known a business is.
-Some places are more prominent in the offline world, and Google tries to reflect this in local ranking.
-For example, famous museums, landmark hotels, or well-known store brands that are familiar to many people are also likely to be more prominent in local search results.
+Prominence refers to how well-known a business is.
+Some places are more prominent in the offline world, and search results try to reflect this in local ranking.
+For example, famous museums, landmark hotels, or well-known store brands that are familiar to many people are also likely to be prominent in local search results.

 Prominence is also based on information that Google has about a business from across the web (like links, articles, and directories).
-Google review count and score are also factored into local search ranking—more reviews and positive ratings will improve a business's local ranking.
-Your position in web results is also a factor, so SEO best practices apply to local search optimization.
+Google review count and score are factored into local search ranking: more reviews and positive ratings will probably improve a business's local ranking.
+Your position in web results is also a factor, so SEO best practices also apply to local search optimization.

 There's no way to request or pay for a better local ranking on Google.
-Details of the search algorithm are kept confidential to make the ranking system as fair as possible for everyone.
+We do our best to keep the details of the search algorithm confidential to make the ranking system as fair as possible for everyone.